mikev472357/mikev472357/README.md

 - I’m looking to collaborate on games, apps, software development

 ### How can you reach me?
-- You can reach my via email, linkedIN
+- You can reach me by my website site in my repository